Tommy813-lab/ec2-webapp-with-s3-backend/README.md

 Dynamic content served from EC2 web app

-Screenshots

-Replace these with your own images

-[Screenshot of web app homepage]
-[Screenshot of S3 bucket with assets]
-[Screenshot of EC2 instance running]

 Security Best Practices

 Use IAM roles for EC2 instead of hardcoding AWS credentials.